replikativ/hasch/README.md

 *A new optimized hashing scheme is coming up with version 0.3.0, see below.*

 A library to consistently crypto-hash [edn](https://github.com/edn-format/edn) data structures on Clojure and ClojureScript, e.g. with SHA-1.
-Commutative data structures like maps, sets and records are not hashed in order as was the case with e.g. hashing a simple printed edn string, but have the same hash value independent of order (read: always and everywhere).
+Commutative data structures like maps, sets and records are not hashed in order as was the case with e.g. hashing a simple printed edn string, but have the same hash value independant of order (read: always and everywhere).
 UTF-8 is supported for strings, symbols and keywords.
 You can also create UUID5 (using SHA-1) from it.
 Alternatively you can use your own hash function.

 Support for edn types on the JVM and JavaScript is complete including records.
 This works by printing the tagged-literal and rereading it as pure edn, which also ensures that the hashed value can be reproduced beyond the current runtime.
 Your type has to be pr-str-able for this to work.
 Records already have a default serialisation.